 Much has been written about New Orleans.
 It’s a culturally rich city that birthed Jazz, Dixie and American’s first pharmacists.
 The air in New Orleans is sweet with humidity and blossoms, spices and music.
 New Orleans is more than a city, it’s a culture and a way of life.
+But is NOLA a good place for women who travel solo?

 In addition to being a cultural hub and a fabulous vacation destination New Orleans has a booming film industry (I’m not supposed to endorse that because of runaway production) and if you’re interested in learning more about that my friend Stan Gill actually left Los Angeles for NOLA and has a great blog for you to read.
 In 2012 New Orleans had more than 9 million visitors and nearly 25% of them were there for business either conventions or general business.